-Before I became a mom, I thought that planning a menu for vegan children would be very complicated.
+Before I became a mom, I thought that planning nutritious vegan meals for kids would be very complicated.
 Fast forward two years into my experience of raising a little vegan, and I’m glad to report that it’s actually not a big deal.

 I’ll admit that we’re lucky that my daughter baby J is an adventurous eater, and that she eats pretty much the same foods we do.
 Of course I try to follow some nutrition guidelines for vegan kids, but at this point it has become so second nature that I don’t even think about it when making her meals.

-Below are a few rules I try to follow to ensure my vegan toddler’s menu is nutritious, varied and fun:
+Below are a few rules I try to follow to ensure my vegan toddler meal plan is nutritious, varied and fun:

-Things I Keep in Mind When Planning My Vegan Toddler’s Menu
+Things I Keep in Mind When Planning Vegan Toddler Meals

 – I offer a large variety of foods to my daughter, and introduce new foods regularly.
 I try to make sure she gets plenty of calories to maintain her growth and keep her energy levels up.